 - 1. Read all of this before starting!
 You do not want to get halfway through and then find out you don't understand something. - 2.
 Fill a tub with lukewarm (not hot!) water deep enough to cover your instrument.
 Add some mild soap (not detergent!) while it is filling.
 Hot water and detergent might strip the lacquer off your instrument. - 3.
 Remove the tuning slide, remove outer slide from inner slide and soak all the instrument parts in the water for a few minutes.
 If you have a valve, remove the silver cap, but do NOT take the valve apart. - 4.
 Wipe off the outside of all parts with a soft cloth. - 5.
 Brush the inside of all tubes with the snake several times, especially the inner slide. - 6.
 Drain the tub and rinse all parts inside and out. - 7.
 Dry all parts with a soft, lint-free cloth. - NOTE If you are not going to play the horn for months, don't oil or grease the parts.
 Leave them dry. - 8.
-Lubricate the tuning slide (the small one) with tuning slide grease.
-Push it all the way in and then pull it out to where you want it. - a.
-If you have a valve, put a couple drops of oil down the tubes to the valve before replacing the slide. - 9.
-Lubricate inner slide with slide cream or cold cream and put it back together.
+If you have a valve: put a couple drops of oil down the tubes to the valve.